mariosaldanha10/CloudAppFirebase/README.md

 (x, y, z) is one accelerometer data point

-Notice: accelerometer was tried to be implemented, however is giving an error which we weren't unable to solve.
+Notice: accelerometer was tried to be implemented, however is giving an error which we were unable to solve.